biojava/biojava.github.io/wiki/Current_events.md

 ----------------------

-BioJava 4.0.0 has been released and is available using Maven from Maven Central as well as manual download (see below).
+BioJava 4.0.0 has been released and is available using Maven from Maven Central as well as through manual download.

 This release contains over 500 commits from 17 authors: